I wanted to buy a car with cash, but couldn't find any information online about how to do this safely. Here's what I learned.

 So How Did I Buy a Car in Cash?

 I didn't.
 Thanks to E*trade, the deal I had worked out fell through.
-With an out of state or Internet bank, there's really no way you can get cash within 5 business days.
+With an out-of-state or internet bank, there's really no way you can get cash within five business days.
 I had naively assumed that E*trade had some sort of provision for this situation, whereby I could get a money order sent to me, or ask for an override and withdraw money at an ATM, or run a debit card transaction for the amount of the vehicle.
 At worst, I thought that perhaps I could cash a check to myself.
 None of these were actually possible, because even opening a bank account locally required that I wait until the check cleared rather than cash it.

 E*trade is Not a Good Bank